thishaniwijayaratne/Processor/README.md

-# Processor
+# Processor Control unit
-This is a project which creates a processor using Verilog HDL.
+This is control unit of our  processor using Verilog HDL.

-The processor has many modules and they are listed below.

-## ALU (Arithmatic and Logic Unit)

-  Test ALU
+Control_unit.v - Module
+control_tb.v  - testbench for control unit